-When you configure an XTM device interface, you can add secondary network IP addresses to the interface.
+When you configure a Firebox interface, you can add secondary network IP addresses to the interface.
 Each IP address you add can be on the same subnet or on a different subnet from the primary IP address of the interface.

 Secondary network IP address on the same subnet

 For an internal interface, you can use a secondary IP address on the same subnet if an internal host must use that IP address as its default gateway.

 For an external interface, a common reason to use a secondary IP address on the same subnet is when you want to forward traffic to multiple internal servers.
 When outgoing traffic, such as traffic from an SMTP server, must appear to come from the same secondary IP address, use the policy-based dynamic NAT Set source IP option in an outgoing policy.